arlyon/resume/content/projects/browser.md

 runtime: "C# 7"
 ---

-A fully asynchronous web browser.
-Stresses loose coupling between components, implementing tab and global history, favorites, private browsing, and non-blocking web requests.
-Uses the Model View Presenter pattern and event listeners to seperate the UI from the main logic.
+A fully asynchronous web browser using the Model View Presenter pattern and event listeners to separate the UI from the main logic.